Birthday cheer

 VOLLEYBALL

-Here are the scores from Friday’s high school sports action involving teams from Salem County
+Here are the results of Tuesday’s high school sports action in Salem County; includes Wednesday’s schedule

 FIELD HOCKEY